derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 2. environment (layout resizing, operating system, device sensor, etc.)
 3. time (delays, schedules, etc.)

 When an input trigger occurs, the *runtime APIs* update the *event queue*.
 Since the *event loop* has been cycling while the *runtime* and *engine* were relaxing, it now notices the updated *event queue*.
 Consequently it takes an item from the queue and puts it on the *stack*.
 Now the *engine* has work to do.
 This cycle continues until the program is no longer running.
-Pretty cool.
+The *runtime* and *engine* make our lives way easier.

 Here is the process:
 1. Units of work are read by the *engine*